 Photo caption – TruTrade director Will Galvin (third from left) with MIT Solve judging co-chair, PepsiCo CEO Indra Nooyi (center) and other Solve award winners.

-TruTrade recently received a prestigious award from a US-based programme that champions innovative solutions to the world’s most pressing challenges.
+TruTrade was recently honored with an award from MIT Solve, a US-based initiative that champions solutions to the world’s most pressing problems through innovation and partnership.

-“This is a really exciting development for TruTrade,” said Ray Jordan, CEO of development partner Self Help Africa.
-“It recognizes the clear potential we have to make a truly significant impact on rural poverty.
-At TruTrade we’re now really beginning to see success with the mobile trading platform that we have developed.”
+“This is a really exciting development for TruTrade,” said CEO Jenny Rafanomezana, “as it recognizes the clear potential we have to make a truly significant impact on rural poverty.
+The process of building TruTrade to where it is today has been challenging but we’re now really beginning to see success, as we build a trading record and continue to develop the mobile platform.

-“In recent months, 93% of all payments to farmers for their crops have been made through mobile money, and in some value chains we’re seeing over 100% premiums being paid for these crops.
+“In the last few months, 93% of all payments to farmers for their crops have been made through mobile money, and in some value chains we’re seeing over 100% premiums being paid for these crops.
 The MIT award opens up the potential to scale this really promising model to new value chains and new countries throughout sub-Saharan Africa.”